UniverseFly/Rectify-Artifact/README.md

 # ⚙️$`\mathbb{R}\mathrm{ectify}`$🛠️

+> [!WARNING]
+> Rectify is renamed to **Repilot** and this repo will be archived soon.
+Please check our official repo **[ise-uiuc/Repilot](https://github.com/ise-uiuc/Repilot)** for comprehensive documentation and source code, along with an updated artifact documentation.

 Welcome to the artifact repository for **Rectify**, a patch generation tool introduced in the ESEC/FSE'23 paper **"Copiloting the Copilots: Fusing Large Language Models with Completion Engines for Automated Program Repair"**!

 > [!IMPORTANT]